AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 ![Alt text](Pasted image 20240203233021.png)

-And clicking the string we can find our function.
-Also we can check if is the correct function using the decompiler.
-It's very similar of the greeting function in source code.
+And clicking the string we can find our function using the decompiler option, that look very similar of the greeting function in the source code.

-An important information is the function address value: 140001000 It's because is a 64 bytes architecture.
+An important information is the function address value: 140001000 It's because it's a 64 bytes architecture.

 ![Alt text](https://www.icegif.com/wp-content/uploads/pikachu-crying-icegif.gif)